Updated-NoCheatPlus/Docs/Settings/General.md

 **Notes**
 * Remember that NoCheatPlus will still load up the check on start-up even if its set to false.
 * Do note that some checks and/or modules might depend on other features to be enabled in order to work (eg.: disabling NoFall will partially cripple the Critical check)
-* For some checks immediate kicking or teleporting of players is not recommended, because it can conflict with the set-back logic or further event-processing, such as with the flying checks - for those we recommend to use the command prefix "ncp delay ", in order to run the actions outside of the event processing.
+* For some checks immediate kicking of players is not recommended, because it can conflict with the set-back logic or further event-processing, such as with the flying checks - for those we recommend to use the command prefix "ncp delay", in order to run the actions outside of the event processing.
-* Always make sure to cancel first before you kick player to avoid exploits with checks not canceling properly
+* Always make sure to cancel first before you kick player to avoid exploits with checks not canceling properly.
 * The `cancel` flag does not need to respect a fixed order, it can be put before or after an action (eg.: `log:yourstringhere:3:0:icf cancel` or `cancel log:yourstringhere:3:0:icf`)

 **Related**